 It is an interesting observation that family food cultures have a significant impact on children’s capacity to eat certain foods.
 For instance, a child with ASD in an Indian family may eat dahl and rice, when an Aussie family may have a child who is stuck with pasta and chips.

-Since it has been suggested that children with ASD’s selective eating is a manifestation of their restricted interests and activities, parents may have a special role to play in opening up those possibilities.
+Selective eating in children with ASD’s selective eating is a manifestation of their restricted interests and activities, so parents may have a special role to play in opening up those possibilities.